Range Angle Response

 To use this parameter, set the Geometry parameter to 'UCA'.

-[0;0;0] (by default)
+[0;0;0] ( by default)

-| ` matrix of positive values of 3 by N`
+| matrix of positive values 3 by N

 Dependencies

-To use this parameter, set the Geometry parameters to Conformal Array
+To use this parameter, set the Geometry parameter to `Conformal Array'.

 [0;0]

-| ` vector-column 2 by 1` | ` matrix 2 by N`
+| ` column vector 2 by 1` | matrix 2 by N

-with respect to the local coordinate system.
+relative to the local coordinate system.
 The local coordinate system aligns the positive X-axis with the direction of the normal to the conformal lattice.
 If the parameter value is a 2-by-1 column vector, the same pointing direction is used for all array elements.

-To use this parameter, set the Geometry parameter to Conformal Array
+To use this parameter, set the Geometry parameter to `Conformal Array'.

-Taper - change of directivity diagram of antenna array elements
+Taper — changing the radiation pattern of the elements of the antenna array

 | complex scalar